FeralInteractive/romeremastered/documentation/techart_guides/Importing_RTW_units_to_Remastered.md

 ## CAS files

 You can use the same cas files from the original game without any edits.
 Just place them in the correct location.
-The Example Mod that on this GitHub has replaced the Remastered Triarii model with one from the Roma Surrectum 2 mod for the original game.

 However this should work with cas models from any original game mod.